Ian Pike 10 a.m., Dec. 9

 Mark Stuart & the Bastard Sons of Johnny Cash have released several CDs containing their own original songs, beginning with a six-song EP in 1998.

-“We aren't a tribute band,” said founder/front-man Marc Stuart.
+“We aren't a tribute band,” said founder/front-man Stuart.
 “We never set out to be a tribute band.”
 Yet, the 2006 European release of Walk the Line helped the Bastard Sons book a 30-date European tour.
 In 2006, the band toured Switzerland, Austria, Germany, France, Holland, Belgium, Ireland, Scotland, and England.

 Were the Bastard Sons endorsed by the Cash estate?